-Join Richard Harrington for an in-depth discussion in this video Shooting in Continuous (burst) mode, part of Up and Running with the Canon Rebel SL1 (100D and Kiss X7).
+Join Richard Harrington for an in-depth discussion in this video Shooting in Continuous (burst) mode, part of Learning the Canon Rebel SL1 (100D and Kiss X7).

 - Out of the box, your camera shoots a single photo…with each push of the shutter release button.…However, there are some situations where it could be useful…to shoot several photos in rapid-fire succession.…For example, to catch the action of an athlete,…or perhaps the perfect expression of a laughing child.…Remember, card space is pretty cheap, so cover your bases…and get a few extra shots in by using what's often called…Burst mode, or Continuous Shooting mode.…In Continuous mode, your camera captures…a continuous stream of photos.…